Community Capital Management

 Community Capital Management utilizes a team approach to its portfolio management.
 The team is led by Senior Portfolio Manager Barbara VanScoy.

-Barbara VanScoyBarbara VanScoy is Chair of the Board, Senior Portfolio Manager and a Founder of Community Capital Management.
+Barbara VanScoy is Chair of the Board, Senior Portfolio Manager and a Founder of Community Capital Management.
 In her role, Barbara is responsible for fixed income and community development research and client portfolio management.
 She is a well-regarded author, speaker and expert on the Community Reinvestment Act (CRA).
 Through her work, Barbara has created an extensive network of mortgage originators and municipal underwriters to encourage the production of affordable housing, job training programs and affordable healthcare facilities.
 She began her investment career in 1991 and holds a BS in Finance from the University of Florida.
-Barbara serves on the Board of Directors of the Southern Municipal Finance Society (SMFS) and is a member of Women in Housing and Finance and the National Federation of Municipal Analysts.
-In 2008, Barbara was named of the "20 Rising Stars of Fixed Income" by Institutional Investor.
+Barbara serves on the Board of Directors and is Secretary of the Southern Municipal Finance Society (SMFS), and is past Co-Chair of the Securities Taskforce of Women in Housing and Finance.
+She is also a member of the National Federation of Municipal Analysts and a Founding Chair of The Charlotte Lacrosse Foundation.
+In 2008, Barbara was named one of the "20 Rising Stars of Fixed Income" by Institutional Investor.

-Michelle RogersMichelle Rogers is a Senior Vice President and a Portfolio Manager at Community Capital Management.
-In her role, Michelle is primarily responsible for overseeing trading, operations and cash management.
-She also assists in research and client portfolio management.
-Michelle began her investment career in 1993 and is an associate member of the CFA Institute and the CFA Society of South Florida and a member of the Southern Municipal Finance Society (SMFS), Women in Housing and Finance and the Mortgage Bankers Association.
+Michelle Rogers is a Senior Vice President and a Portfolio Manager at Community Capital Management.
+In her role, Michelle is primarily responsible for client portfolio management and overseeing trading functions of the firm’s products.
+She is also involved in portfolio research and new business development.
+Michelle was previously a Fixed Income Specialist at Wachovia Bank responsible for expanding and cross-selling products to new and existing clients.
+She began her investment career in 1993 and is an associate member of the CFA Institute and the CFA Society of South Florida.
+Michelle serves on the Board of Directors of the Broward Alliance of Neighborhood Development (BAND), and is a member of the Southern Municipal Finance Society (SMFS), Women in Housing and Finance, and the Mortgage Bankers Association.

-Julie EganJulie Egan is a Senior Vice President and a Portfolio Manager at Community Capital Management.
+Julie Egan is a Senior Vice President and a Portfolio Manager at Community Capital Management.
 In her role, Julie is primarily responsible for municipal credit analysis and research.
 She also works with the portfolio management team in structuring new deals on behalf of clients.
 Julie began her investment career in 1986 and holds a BBA in Finance from Kent State University and an MBA from Case Western Reserve University.
-She received 1st place for Smith's All-Star Municipal Analyst Team in 2007 and 2008, serves as the President of the Southern Municipal Finance Society and is on the Board of the National Federation of Municipal Bond Analysts.
+She received 1st place in 2007 and 2008 and 2nd place in 2009 and 2010 for Smith's All-Star Municipal Analyst Team.
+Julie serves on the Board of the National Federation of Municipal Bond Analysts and the Southern Municipal Finance Society.
+She also served as President for the Southern Municipal Finance Society from 2008 to 2010.

 ESG commitment